 The InSite system

-I’m the lead researcher for the Rutherfurd Living History program at Duke University’s Sanford School of Public Policy.
-We’ve developed the InSite system, which is a workflow for recording, transcribing and organizing interviews and an open-source system for publishing interactive transcripts.
+As lead researcher for the Rutherfurd Living History program at Duke University’s Sanford School of Public Policy I led development of the InSite system, which is a workflow for recording, transcribing and organizing interviews, and an open-source system for publishing interactive transcripts.
 The publishing system also allows readers to share quote lists.
 Each quote includes a direct link to that quote in the video.
 The system also allows publishers to annotate interviews and build annotated timelines.
-The InSite system is implemented on the Rutherfurd Living History site.
+You can take a look at several different types of InSite interactive transcripts on my InSite Demo site.

 He is a man who is obsessed with TV.
 He watches tapes of the evening news over and over and over again to see how he’s portrayed, to see how he looks.

 What Putin did when he came in was said: “OK, I’ve got a different project.
 We’re going to make”—if you will, to coin a phrase–“I’m going to make Russia great again”.

 Here’s more information about the technology and the thinking behind it:

-An overview of the InSite system
+Our Research – An overview of the InSite system (Duke site)